 The General Assembly (GA) is the policy making body of Humanists International.
-It is made up of representatives of Member Organisations and Sections, and the Humanists International Board members.
+It is made up of representatives of Members and Associates , and Humanists International Board members.
 The Board calls a General Assembly at least once in each calendar year.
 It is an occasion for discussion debate, Board elections, and the making of awards.

 Usually the GA is held in conjunction with a conference of the national Humanist organization in the host country.
 Every three years this is a World Humanist Congress.

-The 2022 Humanists International General Assembly will take place in Glasgow from Friday 3rd June, until Sunday 5th of June.
-The event will be organised in collaboration with the Humanist Society Scotland.
-See our event page for more information.
+The 2024 Humanists International General Assembly will take place in Singapore from 30 August until 1 September 2024, hosted in collaboration with the Humanist Society Singapore.
+Visit our event page for more information.

 The first World Humanist Congress took place in Amsterdam, on 22-27 August 1952.
 The Congress was attended by more than 200 participants that came together to discuss the theme of “Humanism and Ethical Culture”.
 The largest delegations came from the five founding organizations, namely the American Ethical Union, American Humanist Association, Humanists UK (formerly known as British Humanist Association), Vienna Ethical Society and the Dutch Humanist League.